Mattds825/strange-birds-on-tree/README.md

 - box background color transition on scroll
 - body background effect transition on scroll
 - text change on scroll based on percentage of page
+- brid sound plays and get louder as user scroll
+- filer, distortion and pitchshift effects increase with scroll
+- when at the end of scroll background starts glitching

 ## To-do

-- add bird sounds on scroll
-- add end scroll glitch animation
-    * all dark
-    * text glitch
-    * image glitch
+ - make tree image glitch at the ends
+ - make birds images glitch at the end

 ## Technologies Used